bowman2001/perplexdoc/content/doc/basic/headings/index.md

 CommonMark offers no possibility to break a heading line because every line starting with a `#` starts a new heading.

 When a heading exceeds the line length of the layout, it breaks automatically.
 That may occur at an unfortunate place: Before the last word or between tightly related words.
-To introduce a break we can put the replacement code `{‍/}` between two words **without any spacing character** like this:
+To introduce a manual break we can put the replacement code `{‍/}` between two words **without any spacing character** like this:

 ```text {.expand}
 ### Nice long heading with a complicated topic{‍/}stretching over more than one line